meteorhacks/meteorhacks.github.io/_posts/2013-08-01-lets-scale-meteor.md

 In the upcoming hacks, I'll discuss about some of these new possibilities.

 Okay, I did my job.
-Now it’s your turn to scale your app correctly.
-I’m looking forward to your suggestions and experiences with Oplog Integration.
+Now it's your turn to scale your app correctly.
+I'm looking forward to your suggestions and experiences with Oplog Integration.

 > If you want to know more, checkout Smart Collections [github repository](https://github.com/arunoda/meteor-smart-collections) or [Talk to me](mailto:arunoda.susiripala@gmail.com).